-active if TRUE, deadlock becomes active, otherwise it becomes inactive (say, if task stopped waiting for mutex because of timeout) mutex mutex that is involved in deadlock.
+active Boolean value indicating whether deadlock becomes active or inactive.
+Note: deadlock might become inactive if, for example, one of tasks involved in deadlock exits from waiting by time-out. mutex mutex that is involved in deadlock.
 You may find out other mutexes involved by means of mutex->deadlock_list. task task that is involved in deadlock.
 You may find out other tasks involved by means of task->deadlock_list.

-17.11.4.1 enum TN_StateFlag
+18.15.4.1 enum TN_StateFlag